Babbel and Duolingo are two of the most popular and well-known platforms for language learning.

 - Babbel is a paid SaaS product (recurring subscription).

-- It covers less languages than Duolingo (14 at the time of this writing).
+- It covers fewer languages than Duolingo (14 at the time of this writing).

 - Babbel has a professionally designed learning path and is more comprehensive (but less addictive than Duolingo).